-The not seasonally adjusted unemployment rate was 5.1 percent, down from 5.5 percent in February and down from 5.8 percent in March 2013.
+The not seasonally adjusted unemployment rate in December was 4 percent, up from 3.9 percent in November and down from 4.6 percent one year ago.

 Information on procedures for producing Local Area Unemployment Statistics (LAUS) estimates is available on the BLS website here